 Avoid napping during the day.
 If you do nap, make sure it is no longer than 45 minutes and is before 3 p.m.

 Daily exercise can help you fall asleep more quickly and makes your sleep more restful.
-Be sure to not work out for three hours prior to bedtime.
+Avoid a work out three hours prior to bedtime.

 Avoid alcohol.
-Being a depressant, alcohol makes you feel tired, but can also disrupt your sleep cycles and reduce the quality of sleep.
+Being a depressant, alcohol makes you feel tired, but also disrupts sleep cycles which can reduce the quality of sleep.
 If you do drink alcohol, limit it to no more than three drinks (one drink = 12 ounces of beer, 4 ounces of wine, or 1 ounce of 100 proof distilled spirits) and stop at least two hours before bedtime.

 Avoid caffeine and energy drinks six to eight hours before going to bed.
 Caffeine and some of the other ingredients in energy drinks are stimulants and it can take your body several hours to flush them from your system.

-Limit the amount of time spent on computers, cellphones, watching TV, and playing video games--especially right before bed.
-These activities can make it harder to fall asleep.
+Unplug.
+Limit the amount of time spent on computers, cellphones, watching TV, and playing video games--especially right before bed making it more difficult to fall asleep.

 Try not to go to bed hungry.
 Eat a light, carbohydrate-rich snack such as a bowl of cereal or toast.
 However, eating and drinking in large amounts before bed can disrupt sleep.